bridging loan for inheritance tax

 4. Are there any tax relief options or government support that could reduce the need for a bridging loan?

-There are tax relief options available that may reduce or eliminate the need for a bridging loan.
 For example, the Residence Nil Rate Band can increase the inheritance tax threshold when a family home is passed to direct descendants.
 Additionally, certain types of assets, such as agricultural or business properties, may qualify for reliefs that lower the taxable amount.
-Charitable donations can also reduce the estate's tax liability.

 5. What happens if you can’t repay the bridging loan on time?